metrorailings/OwlBlog/content/posts/2021-preseason-review-patriots.md

 ***

-Much like the 49ers, a nagging injury to their star quarterback left the Patriots crippled for much of last year.
+Much like the 49ers, a nagging injury to their star quarterback left the Patriots crippled most of last year.